Stripe Payment Gateway Integration using PHP

 <script src="./assets/js/card.js"></script>

 After inserting the token, the form will be submitted programmatically using the Javascript.
-While implementing Sage Pay payment integration, we have seen how to send the payment request using JavaScript.
+While implementing Sage Pay payment integration, we have seen how to send payment requests using JavaScript.

 var stripeKey = document.querySelector('#payment-box').dataset.consumerKey;